DefectDojo/django-DefectDojo/DOCKER.md

 Before running the application, it's advised to build local images to make sure that you'll be working on images consistent with your current code base.
 When running the application without building images, the application will run based on:
-*  a previously locally built image if it exists
+*  a previously locally built image if it exists in the docker cache
-*  else the image pulled from dockerhub
+*  else the images pulled from dockerhub
     *  https://hub.docker.com/r/defectdojo/defectdojo-django
     *  https://hub.docker.com/r/defectdojo/defectdojo-nginx